-8.MP.2 Students represent a wide variety of real world contexts through the use of real numbers and variables in mathematical expressions, equations, and inequalities.
-Students examine patterns in data and assess the degree of linearity of functions.
-Students contextualize to understand the meaning of the number or variable as related to the problem and decontextualize to manipulate symbolic representations by applying properties of operations.
+8.MP.2 Students represent a wide variety of real-world contexts through the use of real numbers and variables in mathematical expressions, equations,

 8.MP.3 Students construct arguments using verbal or written explanations that involve solving problems with real numbers.
 They make conjectures, explore validity, reason mathematically, justify, evaluate their own thinking and analytically critique the reasoning of other students.